home - Electricity

 Natural (classic)

-Pictured is a modern living room with classic gray plaster on the wall.
+Pictured is a modern living room with classic plaster gray on the wall.

 Imitation or what to replace